 Council is currently investigating our water supply resilience.
-Over the 2019/20 summer period Northland faced a severe drought coupled with an increasing temperature and decreasing rain totals.
+Over the 2019/20 summer period, Northland faced a severe drought coupled with an increasing temperature and decreasing rain totals.
 Although our dam and river levels were low, the District provided emergency water supplies to the rest of Northland, as these regions faced harsher drought conditions and water supply issues.

-Planning for the next 20-30 years, we need to investigate a new freshwater source such as a river or aquifer or explore alternative methods such as using saline water or recycling greywater to drinking water.
-We may need to consider new water treatment facility or desalination plant and storage facilities.
-There are new methods and technologies being advanced.
-In the medium to long term, unfeasible options may in the future become viable and have merit to investigate.
+Planning for the next 20-30 years, we need to investigate a new freshwater source such as a river or aquifer, or explore alternative methods such as using saline water or recycling greywater into drinking water.

 Whangārei District Council owns and operates nine wastewater treatment plants throughout the District.
-Our main plant is located on Kioreroa Road treats domestic, commercial and industrial sewage.
+Our main plant is located on Kioreroa Road and treats domestic, commercial and industrial sewage.
 The Whangārei Wastewater Treatment Plant (WWTP) serves residents living in Whangārei City, Onerahi and the Whangārei Heads area, a catchment of approximately 55,000 people.

-As the population grows, new houses and development in our urban environment will
+As the population grows, new houses and development in our urban environment will connect to our infrastructure networks.
+We must ensure we have enough capacity to accommodate this growth and ensure the network is performing well.